Startr/WEB-Sage.Education-docs/docs/tutorials/integrations/browser-search-engine.md

 WEBUI_URL=https://<your-open-webui-url>
 ```

-### Step 2: Add Open WebUI as a Custom Search Engine
+### Step 2: Add Sage WebUI as a Custom Search Engine

 ### For Chrome